-The Board of Directors shall consist of the President, President-Elect, Director for Membership/ and Classification, Secretary, Treasurer, Assistant Treasurer, Immediate Past President, Director for Local Community Service and Director for World Community Service. four (4) club members at large shall be elected from the club membership, with two (2) members elected in every year for two-year terms each at each annual meeting.
+The Board of Directors shall consist of the President, President-Elect, Director for Membership and Classification, Secretary, Treasurer, Assistant Treasurer, Immediate Past President, Director for Local Community Service, and Director for World Community Service. four (4) club members at large shall be elected from the club membership, with two (2) members elected in every year for two-year terms each at each annual meeting.

 The Board of Directors shall constitute the governing body whose decisions in all matters shall be final, subject only to appeal to the club.
 The Board shall have general control over all officers and committees and may for cause declare any office or offices vacant.
 It shall constitute a Board of Appeals from the rulings of all officers and actions of all committees.
 Appeal to the club may be taken from any decision of the Board of Directors and such appeal shall be sustained only by a two-thirds vote of the members present at any regular meeting.

-In accordance with the bylaws of the Minneapolis Rotary Foundation adopted in1998 and subsequently amended from time to time, the club’s Board of Directors shall also serve as the Members of the Minneapolis Rotary Foundation.
+In accordance with the bylaws of the Minneapolis Rotary Foundation adopted in 1998 and subsequently amended from time to time, the club’s Board of Directors shall also serve as the Members of the Minneapolis Rotary Foundation.
 The club’s Board of Directors shall also hold an annual meeting as members of the Minneapolis Rotary Foundation prior to September 1 of each year.
 At this annual meeting, the members of this foundation shall elect directors to the Foundation Board of Directors as prescribed in the Foundation bylaws.
 The club’s Board of Directors shall assume any other duties as prescribed in the Foundation bylaws.
 The club’s Board of Directors may exercise from time to time the superior right as members of the Minneapolis Rotary Foundation to amend the Foundation bylaws.

 Officers